Last Updated 3/16/2021

 Issue: Pharmacy Benefit Managers (PBMs) are third party companies that function as intermediaries between insurance providers and pharmaceutical manufacturers.
 PBMs create formularies, negotiate rebates (discounts paid by a drug manufacturer to a PBM) with manufacturers, process claims, create pharmacy networks, review drug utilization, and occasionally manage mail-order specialty pharmacies.

 In light of rising health care costs, the role of PBMs are being reviewed due to the cost of prescription drugs and the effects on consumers.
-In particular, the cost of insulin and EpiPens has been the focus of most news coverage with patients being forced to ration medicine when they cannot afford copays.
+The cost of insulin and EpiPens has been the focus of much of the news coverage, with patients being forced to ration medicine when they cannot afford copays.

 Background: When insurance companies began offering prescription drugs as a health plan benefit in the 1960s, PBMs were created to help insurers contain drug spending.
 Originally, PBMs decided which drugs were offered in formularies and administered drug claims.
 In the 1970s, PBMs began to adjudicate prescription drug claims.
 In the 1990s, drug manufacturers began acquiring PBMs.
 Concerns about conflicts of interest caused federal orders for divestment from the Federal Trade Commission, sparking a trend of mergers and acquisitions within the PBM field.